securityfirst/tent-content/contents_en/emergency-support/physical/beginner/physical.md

 ## International Criminal Court

-**Description:** Founded in part by the United Nations and based in The Hague, the International Criminal Court tries individuals accused of inter- national crimes including genocide, crimes against humanity, and war crimes.
+**Description:** Founded in part by the United Nations and based in The Hague, the International Criminal Court tries individuals accused of international crimes including genocide, crimes against humanity, and war crimes.
 Only States and the international communicate can bring cases to the ICC.
 The ICC is an independent body and is based on a treaty, joined by 105 countries.

 **Web Site:** [icc-cpi.int] (https://www.icc-cpi.int/)